den1k/subgraph/README.md

 ## Comparison with om.next

+### Limitations

-- No support for union queries
+- SubGraph currently doesn't support union queries
-- Non-extensible parser, and as such no support for parametrized joins or mutations
+- SubGraph's query parser is not extensible, as such there is no support for parametrized joins and mutations

+### Differences

-- No indexer, SubGraph relies on reactions to update components in response to changing data
+- SubGraph doesn't have an indexer and relies on reagent reactions to update components when data changes.
-- Normalization driven by the database's `id-attrs`, no components or query required to add entities
+- Normalization is driven by the database's `id-attrs`, when adding entities no query, or component tree, is required.

 ## Comparison with Datomic/Datascript